Jones diameter and crossing number of knots: Refined bounds on the quadratic growth rate of the degree

 For two skein elements $\mathcal{U}= \sum h(u)u $ and $\mathcal{V} = \sum g(v) v$, where $u$ and $v$ are crossingless matchings in $TL_{2n}$, we define an addition operation $N(\mathcal{U} + \mathcal{V})$ to be

 \begin{defn} Let $\sk$ be a crossingless skein element in $TL_n$ which does not contain a Jones-Wenzl projector.
-A \textit{through strand} of $\sk$ is an arc in $\sk$ with one endpoint on the top of the disk and another endpoint on the bottom of the disk. \end{defn}
+A \textit{through strand} of $\sk$ is an arc in $\sk$ with one endpoint on the top of the disk and the other endpoint on the bottom of the disk. \end{defn}

 Given a skein element $\sk \in K(S^2)$ with crossings and a Kauffman state $\sigma=\sigma(\sk)$, there is a sequence of states $s:=\{ \sigma_1 = \sigma_A\rightarrow\ldots \rightarrow \sigma_f = \sigma \}$ from the all-$A$ state $\sigma_A$ to $\sigma$ such that, for $1\leq i \leq f-1$, $\sigma_{i+1}$ is obtained from $\sigma_i$ by replacing the $A$-resolution at a single crossing with the $B$-resolution.